A Camper’s Guide to The First Coast-to-Coast Interstate

 At last, the old Lincoln Highway crosses into The Land of Lincoln, as what is now Route 30 cuts west just twenty minutes and fifteen miles short of Lake Michigan.
 Along this stretch, which has been designated a National Scenic Byway, you’ll have a chance to admire 35 interpretive murals from Lynwood on the Indiana state line to Fulton, where the Mississippi River divides Illinois from Iowa.

 The murals depict the history of the old Lincoln Highway.
-One showcases a highlight of women’s history, when Adeline and Augusta Van Buren became the first women to ride across by motorcycle using the old Lincoln Highway.
+One showcases a highlight of women’s history, when Adeline and Augusta Van Buren became the first women to ride across America by motorcycle using the old Lincoln Highway.
 In another, learn about how the construction of the Lincoln Highway inspired the need for gas stations, gas pumps, and mechanics in small towns across the country.

 You can choose to spend time in Chicago for the museums and good eats before continuing your Lincoln Highway road trip, or simply forge ahead.
 After Plainfield, you’ll have a chance to cross America’s other famous coast-to-coast highway— the iconic Route 66.